QCLabHKU/QNCIDock/README.md

 ```bash
 python pi-cation-analysis.py
 ```
- which finds all pi-cation interactions and lists the distance, offset, and Rz of these interactions.
+It finds all pi-cation interactions and lists the distance, offset, and Rz of these interactions.